 Driving While Under The Influence

-Driving under the influence of alcohol is incredibly dangerous and contributes to severe crashes and driver deaths.
+Driving under alcohol is incredibly dangerous and contributes to severe crashes and driver deaths.
 Those involved in these unfortunate incidents can become severely injured or even die.

 Are Men Or Women More Likely To Drive While Drowsy?